 Katherine is committed to community.
 She is the Chair of Monash University’s Castan Centre for Human Rights Law and is on the advisory committee of the Research Unit in Public Cultures at the University of Melbourne.
-She is Gender Equity Ambassador for the Victorian Government and on the Board of Now, which provides triage services for those who have been sexually harassed.
+She is Women’s Honour Role Ambassador for the Victorian Government and on the board of NOW, advocate for changes to prevent sexual harassment.
 She is a Global Ambassador for the UN Global Compact Cities Program and a member of the Federal government’s Forest Industry Advisory Council.

 She has been a director on a range of boards including an independent private school, a leadership school, chair of a women’s enterprise development organisation and Deakin University’s Academic Advisory Board for International Studies.